Guide

 Key deadlines and reporting requirements

-Your need to report any capital gains or losses in your business tax returns each year.
+You need to report any capital gains or losses in your business tax returns each year, and you must complete a CGT schedule if your total capital gains or losses exceed $10,000 for the financial year.
 Report the gain or loss in the financial year the asset was sold.

 • If you sold the asset before 30 June, include the capital gain or loss in the current year's return.